Chester Marcol

-Czesław Bolesław "Chester" Marcol (born October 24, 1949) is a former professional American football player.
-A placekicker for the Green Bay Packers from 1972 to 1980, he was inducted into the Green Bay Packers Hall of Fame in 1987.
+Czesław Bolesław "Chester" Marcol (born October 24, 1949) is a Polish American former professional football player who was a placekicker in the National Football League (NFL), primarily for the Green Bay Packers from 1972 to 1980.
+He played college football for the Hillsdale Chargers.
+He was inducted into the Green Bay Packers Hall of Fame in 1987.

 Early years

 Marcol lived in Poland until the age of 14, when his father committed suicide, forcing Marcol's mother to send their family to the United States.
+Marcol soon became a U.S. citizen.
 He attended Imlay City High School in Michigan without much knowledge of the English language.
 In Poland, Marcol had great kicking abilities in soccer.
 His gym teacher discovered his talent and showed him the game of football.
 He attended Hillsdale College where he was named NAIA All-American and holds the record for longest field goal.